-Tevi Troy has served as a member of the Board of Directors since June 4, 2018.
+Tevi Troy has served as a member of the Board since June 4, 2018.
 Mr. Troy is a former Deputy Secretary of the U.S. Department of Health and Human Services.
 Dr. Troy is a Senior Fellow at the Bipartisan Policy Center in Washington.
-He has previously been the founder and CEO of the American Health Policy Institute and a Senior Fellow at Hudson Institute.
+He was the founder and CEO of the American Health Policy Institute and a Senior Fellow at Hudson Institute.
 On August 3, 2007, Dr. Troy was unanimously confirmed by the U.S. Senate as the Deputy Secretary of HHS.
 As Deputy Secretary, Dr. Troy was the chief operating officer of the largest civilian department in the federal government, with a budget of \$716 billion and over 67,000 employees.
 Dr. Troy has extensive White House experience, having served in several high-level positions over a five-year period, culminating in his service as Deputy Assistant and then Acting Assistant to the President for Domestic Policy.
 Dr. Troy has held high-level positions on Capitol Hill as well.
 From 1998 to 2000, Dr. Troy served as the Policy Director for Senator John Ashcroft.
 From 1996 to 1998, Dr. Troy was Senior Domestic Policy Adviser and later Domestic Policy Director for the House Policy Committee, chaired by Christopher Cox.
 In addition to his senior level government work and health care expertise, Dr. Troy is also a best-selling presidential historian and the author of five books, including, most recently, "Fight House: Rivalries in the White House from Truman to Trump," which the Wall Street Journal listed as one of the top political books of 2020.
-Dr. Troy's many other affiliations include: contributing editor for Washingtonian magazine; member of the publication committee of National Affairs; member of the Board of Fellows of the Jewish Policy Center; a Senior Fellow at the Potomac Institute; and a member of the Bipartisan Commission on Biodefense.
+Dr. Troy's many other affiliations include: contributing editor for Washingtonian magazine; member of the Bipartisan Commission on Biodefense.
 Dr. Troy has a B.S. in Industrial and Labor Relations from Cornell University and an M.A and Ph.D. in American Civilization from the University of Texas at Austin.
-Dr. Troy is qualified to serve as a director becaus
+Dr. Troy is qualified to serve as a director because of his extensive knowledge of the healthcare industry and his significant leadership experience.